Ops226/kx-packet-inspector/docs/packets/cmsg/CMSG_AGENT_LINK_0x0036.md

 # CMSG_AGENT_LINK (0x0036)

-Direction: Client -> Server
+**Direction**: Client -> Server

 ## Summary

-This packet is responsible for handling the "Agent Link" functionality.
+This packet is sent by the client to link two agents together (e.g., attaching a pet or effect to a character).
 Its structure is defined by a schema and it is built and queued for sending by the function `FUN_140245390`.

 ## Construction